Wednesday, Dec. 16, 2015

 Happy Holidays!
-Fairfax County Department of Housing and Community Development (HCD) Closed for Thanksgiving Holiday
+Fairfax County Department of Housing and Community Development (HCD) Closed for the Upcoming Holidays

-HCD will be closed November 26 and 27 in Observance of Thanksgiving.
+Fairfax County Government offices will be closed December 24 - 25 and January 1 in observance of the holiday season.
 We wish everyone a happy and safe holiday!

 Special Alert: Next Affordable Housing Advisory Committee Meeting is December 18